asawadogo98/asawadogo.github.io/aboutme.md

 ---
 layout: page
 title: TMI
-subtitle: Why you'd want to go on a date with me
+subtitle: Important things you should know
 ---

-My name is Inigo Montoya.
+My name is Aida.
+You couldn't have missed that.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- I am 22 years old and have decided I to be mature at the age of 25.
+- I have two black cats.
+Their names Nile and Neptune.
+They're sisters.
+- Speaking of sisters, I am the oldest sibling to two younger sisters.
+- I love to explore, write, and play.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.